openhwgroup/cvw/docs/docker/README.md

 `Dockerfile.*` contains a ~~multi-stage~~ build for all the toolchains that are required for Wally's open-source features.

+Hazards:

+- If there is any change in `${CVW_HOME}/linux/buildroot-config-src` folder with main.config, you have to copy it to the current folder to `buildroot-config-src`
+- If there is any change in `${CVW_HOME}/linux/testvector-generation` folder with main.config, you have to copy it to the current folder to `testvector-generation`

 ## TODOs

 - [ ] Pinning the tools version